shapeoko/Docs/content/firstjob.md

 ##Export G-Code

 Export Your g-code!
 Your coaster should look a little goofy right now, with colors and curves representing the toolpaths.
-That's OK, Imaging those toolpaths as a map for your bit to follow.
+That's OK, imagine those toolpaths as a map for your bit to follow.
 Once you have calculated all toolpaths, let's go ahead an export the file.
 Click CAM -> export g-code.
 A couple of things to remember on this screen.

 ![rectangle](firstjob/mc_export.png)